rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 The `name` column is a `string` (databases call it this type a `varchar`), and the `joined_on` column is a `date`.

+For a table like this, the columns (with their name and type) are referred to as the database *structure*, whereas the rows represent the *data* that we store.
+Rows change all the time: new members sign up, existing members change their details, or remove their profile etc. The structure remains the same, unless we, as developers, need another column, or table in order to store more data.

 Databases usually contain many tables.
 And often data from one table relates to data in other tables.